QED-it/asset_transfers_dev_guide/go/sdk/docs/NodeApi.md

 # **NodeUnlockWalletPost**
 > AsyncTaskCreatedResponse NodeUnlockWalletPost(ctx, unlockWalletRequest)
-Unlocks a wallet for a given amount of seconds
+Unlocks a wallet for a given amount of seconds [async call]

 ### Required Parameters